-Texting tenants allows you to maintain active communication with your residents, be proactive on service issues, close leases faster and stand out in a mobile world.
+Texting tenants will allow you to maintain active communication with your residents, be proactive on service issues, close leases faster and stand out in a mobile world.

 Landlords and property managers are prime candidates for professions that will benefit from texting in the workplace.
 90% of American adults own a mobile phone, which means a huge majority of your renters own a cell phone too.
 Texting tenants is an efficient way to communicate, which will save you time and money.